* Asian shares near 9-month low, Nikkei down 0.7 pct

 The news hit chip-related shares in Japan.
 SMC Corp , manufacturer of machines used for chip-making, fell 6.5 percent while Advantest, maker of chip inspection machines, fell 5.6 percent.

 Many investors fear Washington will go ahead with its plan to levy a 25 percent tariff on 818 product categories from China including cars on Friday, which Beijing has vowed to match with tariffs on U.S. products.

-Washington has also launched a national security investigation into car and truck imports, with Trump threatening Europe with a 20 percent tariff on car imports while various countries have also already taken retaliatory steps against U.S. tariffs on steels and aluminium products.
+Washington has also threatened Europe with a 20 percent tariff on car imports while various countries have also already taken retaliatory steps against U.S. tariffs on steels and aluminuium products.

 "Investors fret that global trade could shrink as countries impose tariffs one after another.
 They need to be defensive for the time being," said Yukino Yamada, senior strategist at Daiwa Securities.

-In the currency market, the yuan bounced back from an 11-month low following moves by China's central bank on Tuesday to calm jittery financial markets.
+In the currency market, the yuan bounced back a day after it had hit a 11-month low as China's central bank moved to calm jittery financial markets on Tuesday.

 The Chinese currency fetched 6.6318 per dollar in onshore trade, off Tuesday's low of 6.7204.

 On the other hand, the Mexican peso surged 2.6 percent, its biggest one-day gain in more than two years, on Tuesday on soothing comments from the country's newly elected leftist president that he will not ramp up spending.